canyacoin/canpay/projects/canpay-lib/README.md

 enum Operation {
-  auth = 'Authorise', // Request user authoisation to withdraw CAN pay = 'Pay' // Request user to pay CAN directly to the specified recepient }
+  auth = 'Authorise', // Request user authoisation to withdraw CAN pay = 'Pay' // Request user to pay CAN directly to the specified recepient interact = 'Interact' // Go straight to the post auth process }
 ```